 The Reds recently erected a statue to Rose in front of Great American Ball Park, paying homage to a man who got banned from baseball for betting on the sport.
 In the Reds’ defense, the only time anyone comes to Reds games is for special events such as the unveiling of the Rose statue.
 Will Reds management remove the statue?
 Probably not: They would be afraid of the backlash from Rose’s many delusional supporters.

 Pete Rose denied betting on Baseball until 2004 … why did he wait until 2004?
 In 2004, his autobiographical work My Prison Without Bars was published – and he admitted it to the violation of MLB rules because he was paid for writing the book.
+Check out the best bookmakers for betting on baseball.

-The city of Cincinnati for decades has had a street named Pete Rose Way, shouldn’t this finally be removed?
+The city of Cincinnati for decades has had a street named Pete Rose Way.
+Shouldn’t this finally be removed?
 Rose has done nothing over the last 40 years but embarrass the city of Cincinnati and at some point maybe the city should say enough is enough!

-The bigger problem might lie in what else we discover over the course of this trial.
+The bigger problem might lie in what else we discovered over the course of this trial.
 Dowd made numerous accusations that Rose in spring training had many 12- to 14-year-old girls brought to him for sexual purposes.

 Maybe the scariest thing is that so many still believe that Rose should be in the Hall of Fame!
 How can people be so stupid?
 An even scarier thought is this: How many people who support Pete Rose also think Colin Kaepernick should not be allowed in the NFL because he took a knee to protest something he believed in?